AdobeDocs/commerce-php/src/pages/developer/versioning/mftf-tests-codebase-changes.md

 ## Goals and requirements

-1. Release MFTF tests as a separate Magento package on repo.magento.com.
+1. Release MFTF tests as a separate package on repo.magento.com.
 1. Define the versioning strategy for MFTF test packages.
 1. Outline what is considered a backward incompatible change to MFTF tests.
 1. List of what should be implemented.